-The annual Auckland Rowing Association Awards were held this month, which celebrated both club and school crew successes in the greater Auckland region.
-Westlake Boys were a dominant force with both present and past students securing several awards.
+The annual Auckland Rowing Association Awards were held this month, to celebrate club and school crew successes in the greater Auckland region.
+Westlake Boys was a dominant force with both present and past students securing several awards.

 Westlake through to Regional Final